EnergyCube/RolePlay_Notes/README.md

 # 📝 RolePlay Notes

-Do you need to take notes in your RP game?\
+Do you need to take notes in your paramilitary RP game ?\
 It's often difficult, isn't it?
 Well, not anymore!